Protecting Your Child and Your Rights

 Child custody cases are about more than legal rights.
 They shape your relationship with your child, your role in their daily life, and their long-term stability.
 Courts move quickly, emotions run high, and early decisions often carry lasting consequences.

-If you are dealing with child custody or visitation issues in Illinois, understanding how the system works helps you protect your child and your parental rights.
+If you are dealing with child custody or visitation issues in Illinois, understanding how courts decide child custody in Illinois helps you protect your child and your parental rights.
 Child custody disputes often overlap with other family law matters such as divorce and support.

 Allocation of Parental Responsibilities